ashhadulislam/IVRAutomation/README.md

 # IVRAutomation
-Making the IVR process voice automated
+Making the IVR process voice automated.

 Started working on developing a prototype for Vodafone in India (199) Information like
   1. Balance & Validity